 - Acute infectious disease.

-- Acute somatic disease in a decompensation status.
+- Severe somatic disease in the decompensation phase.

-- Very delicate general medical condition (severe breathing problems, extreme epileptic condition, etc.).
+- Very delicate general health (severe respiratory problems, extreme epileptic status…)

-- Extensibility of the fibrous tissue is close to normality (fascia, muscle, tendinous tissue or other tissues).
+Approaching the normality of the extensibility of fibrous tissue (fascia, muscle, tendon tissue or other tissue).

-- Improvement of blood flow and tissue metabolism of operated areas.
+- Improvement of blood supply and metabolism of tissues in the intervened areas.

-- Reduction of the degenerative process of dystrophy and recovery of the vitality of the fibrous tissue.
+- Decreased degenerative dystrophy process and recovery of fibrous tissue vitality.

-- Removal or decrease of muscle pain (if it shows up), breaking the vicious circle: “pain-spasticity-retraction-pain”.
+- Elimination or decrease of muscle pain (if present), breaking the vicious circle: “pain-spasticity-retraction-pain”

-- Possibility of reduction or cancellation of the use of the botulinum toxin and of muscle relaxant drugs (baclofen, lioresal).
+- Possibility of reduction or cancellation of the use of botulinum toxin and myorelageant drugs (baclofen, lioresal).
 Always under medical control.

-- Development of new connections in the central nervous system (especially at a proprioceptive level) due to improvements achieved with “bottom-up” influence.
+- Development of new connections in the central nervous system (especially at the propioceptive level) by improvements obtained with “bottom to top” influence.

-Those results are possible provided the problem is due to myofascial retractions.
+Such results are possible as long as the problem is caused by myofascial retractions.

-Considering that most patients show an acquired brain injury (which could have taken place during the intrauterine period, during labour, postpartum, or during life), the healthy nature of the body of the patient can benefit from the release of myofascial retractions, showing this functional results:
+Considering that most patients have acquired brain damage (which could have occurred during the intrauterine period, during childbirth, postpartum, or during life), the healthy nature of the patient’s body may benefit from the release of myofascial retractions by showing functional results:

-- Increase and improvement of movements (active and/or passive) in the affected segments of the locomotor apparatus.
+- Increase and improvement of movements (active and/or passive) in the affected segments of the motor system.